tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 ### Alpha-Beta Pruning

-Since one player plays to maximize utility whilst the other plays to minimize
+Since one player plays to maximize utility whilst the other plays to minimize, we can eliminate entire trees of nodes relying on this property

+Before exploring a node, the final utility under that node will be on the interval of $-\infty$